stephane-martin/bouncer/README.md

 Each individual LDAP directory must then be defined in an additional `[[ldap]]` section.

-nginx-auth-ldap does not reload automatically when the configuration file is modified.
+bouncer does not reload automatically when the configuration file is modified.
 You need to send a SIGHUP to the process.

 ### In Consul KV

-In Consul KV you define the default LDAP parameters under the prefix `nginx-auth-ldap/conf/defaultldap`.
+In Consul KV you define the default LDAP parameters under the prefix `bouncer/conf/defaultldap`.

-The individual LDAP servers can be defined under `nginx-auth-ldap/ldap/[ID]/`, where `[ID]` is a meaningless identifier.
+The individual LDAP servers can be defined under `bouncer/ldap/[ID]/`, where `[ID]` is a meaningless identifier.

-nginx-auth-ldap automatically reloads when the configuration items in Consul KV are modified.
+bouncer automatically reloads when the configuration items in Consul KV are modified.

 ```
-consul kv put -http-addr=127.0.0.1:8500 nginx-auth-ldap/conf/defaultldap/port 389
+consul kv put -http-addr=127.0.0.1:8500 bouncer/conf/defaultldap/port 389
 ...

-consul kv put -http-addr=127.0.0.1:8500 nginx-auth-ldap/ldap/1/host 127.0.0.1
+consul kv put -http-addr=127.0.0.1:8500 bouncer/ldap/1/host 127.0.0.1

-consul kv put -http-addr=127.0.0.1:8500 nginx-auth-ldap/ldap/2/host 10.1.1.1
+consul kv put -http-addr=127.0.0.1:8500 bouncer/ldap/2/host 10.1.1.1
-consul kv put -http-addr=127.0.0.1:8500 nginx-auth-ldap/ldap/2/port 636
+consul kv put -http-addr=127.0.0.1:8500 bouncer/ldap/2/port 636
-consul kv put -http-addr=127.0.0.1:8500 nginx-auth-ldap/ldap/2/tls_type tls
+consul kv put -http-addr=127.0.0.1:8500 bouncer/ldap/2/tls_type tls
-consul kv put -http-addr=127.0.0.1:8500 nginx-auth-ldap/ldap/2/insecure true
+consul kv put -http-addr=127.0.0.1:8500 bouncer/ldap/2/insecure true
 ```

 ### By Consul discovery

-If your LDAP servers are registered in Consul as service with health checks, you don't need to (statically) define the LDAP servers in nginx-auth-ldap configuration.
-Instead, just tell nginx-auth-ldap where to find the LDAP services. nginx-auth-ldap will try the discovery if you provide the `--ldap-service-name` commandline option.
+If your LDAP servers are registered in Consul as service with health checks, you don't need to (statically) define the LDAP servers in bouncer configuration.
+Instead, just tell bouncer where to find the LDAP services. bouncer will try the discovery if you provide the `--ldap-service-name` commandline option.
 Only LDAP servers that are registered in Consul with a passing health-check will be discovered.

 ```
-nginx-auth-ldap serve --consul=http://127.0.0.1:8500 --ldap-service-name slapd --ldap-datacenter ldapdc
+bouncer serve --consul=http://127.0.0.1:8500 --ldap-service-name slapd --ldap-datacenter ldapdc
 ```

 This means: look for services called `slapd`, that's defined in the `ldapdc`